Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Results

 In the localized basis, the differences in interaction parameters, in particular $U$, are much more pronounced between the different methods.
 Again, the disentanglement method results in a significantly higher value of $U$ and thus less screening.
 However, also the projection and weighted methods now differ quite drastically, with a very small $U = \SI{0.46}{eV}$ obtained from the latter.
 The large spread of the calculated interaction parameters for the localized basis is most likely a result of the strong band entanglement, such that small differences in the way the two subspaces are separated can lead to rather large differences in the corresponding polarization functions.

 On first view, the interaction parameters obtained from the disentanglement method appear quite reasonable and compatible with the values used in our DFT+$U$ calculations in \pref{sec:res_dft_relax}.
 However, ignoring the hybridization between correlated and uncorrelated subspaces in the localized basis reduces the band width of the correlated bands to only \SI{.6}{eV} for the Fe-\eg and \SI{.5}{eV} for the Fe-\ttg bands, and thus leads to severe changes compared to the DFT bands.
 This is very different from the situation for which this method was introduced \cite{miyake_ab_2009}.
-Therefore, it seems likely that the interaction values from the disentanglement method result mainly from a cancellation of errors between the cRPA overscreening and the strong modification of the disentangled band structure.
+Therefore, this match of the interaction values seems likely to be a coincidence given the strong modification of the disentangled band structure.

 The intersite terms are always negligibly small for the localized basis.